excellalabs/intro-to-functional-scala/README.md

 ### Section 2.6  - Type Classes

-Type Classes are  constructs that allow us to add ad-hoc polymorphism.
-Type Classes are not a native construct and are not obviously recongnizable but you might have worked with them.
+Type classes are  constructs that allow us to add ad-hoc polymorphism.
+Type classes are not a native construct and are not obviously recongnizable but you might have worked with them.

-A Type Class is a group of classes that satisfy a contract provided by a trait.
-Type Classes allow us to add functionality to an existing class without modifying it.
+A type class is a group of classes that satisfy a contract provided by a trait.
+They allow us to add functionality to an existing class without any modifications.
 Type Classes in scala are composed of three parts
-*The type class
+* The type class
-*The instances for the various types
+* The instances for the various types
-*The interface methods that are exposed to the outside world
+* The interface methods that are exposed to the outside world

 Consider an ADT that represents JSON structures.